rolling-scopes-school/tasks/tasks/train-a/admin/carriages.md

 Carriage is composed with parameters:

 - **code** - auto-generated unique code for item.
-User to update carriage.
+It is used in update http-request.
 - **name** - unique name of the carriage type.
 - **rows** - number of rows (16 in example below)
-- **leftSeats** - - the number of seats to the left of the aisle in a row (2 in example below)
+- **leftSeats** - the number of seats to the left of the aisle in a row (2 in example below)
 - **rightSeats** - the number of seats to the right of the aisle in a row (3 in example below)

 ![Designation of carriage elements](../designs/search-details/carriage%20hints.png)